MofoMojo/ValheimMods/MMDropItemOnCameraDirection/ReadMe.txt

 • None known

 :: VERSIONS ::
+1.3 Upgrade to support H&H and Frostcaves update
+1.2 internal
 1.1 At suggestion of stuybev, added modifier settings to support a modifier key to drop items with either camera direction or character direction
 1.0 Initial Release